 What kinds of businesses are eligible for a PPP loan?

 Affiliation rules are considered by the SBA for deciding whether a business’s affiliations preclude them from being classified as “small.”
 Affiliation typically exists when one business controls or has the power to control another, or when a third party (or parties) controls or has the power to control both businesses.
 Please see this resource for more information on these rules and how they might possibly affect your business’s eligibility.

 Loans can total up to 2 months of your average monthly payroll costs from the last year plus an added 25%, subject to a cap of $100,000 annualized for each employee and $10 million total.
 For a new or seasonal business, different applicable time periods will be used for that calculation.

 What costs are eligible for payroll?

 What are the loan term, interest rate, and fees?

 The maximum term is 5 years for any amounts not forgiven, at a fixed interest rate of 1.0%, with zero loan fees or prepayment fee.

 How much of my loan will be forgiven?

-Payments from the loan used for payroll costs, mortgage interest, rent, and utilities payments over the 8 weeks after getting the loan will be forgiven.
+Payments from the loan used for payroll costs, mortgage interest, rent, and utilities payments over the 8 or 24 weeks after getting the loan (to be coordinated with your banker) will be forgiven.
 You will owe money when your loan is due for the portion of the loan amount that is used for anything other than the above – or if you do not maintain your staff and payroll.